Azure/azure-sdk-for-js/sdk/formrecognizer/ai-form-recognizer/README.md

 setLogLevel("info");
 ```

+For more detailed instructions on how to enable logs, you can look at the [@azure/logger package docs](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/core/logger).

 ## Next steps

 Please take a look at the [samples](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/formrecognizer/ai-form-recognizer/samples) directory for detailed code samples that show how to use this library including several features and methods that are not shown in the "Examples" section above, such as copying and composing models.